JackMcKew/pyconau-2020-github-actions-and-python/Presentation.md

 ## Who am I

-I'm Jack McKew, I absolutely love solving problems, especially with Python! 🐍
+I'm Jack McKew, I'm a software engineer at [Deckee](deckee.com/)

+I absolutely love solving problems, especially with Python! 🐍

 I write a weekly blog on software, technology and more over at [jackmckew.dev](https://jackmckew.dev/).